Overdamped quasibound states inside a Schwarzschild black hole: Schwarzschild black holes and perturbations

 Although there are significantly fewer studies regarding the BH interior, mostly due to the fact that no observables can be produced and propagate to the external region where measurements are performed, the internal region of a BH is an inseparable part of spacetime.
 Therefore, its structure is equally important and fundamentally fascinating in order to completely comprehend GR and its limitations.
 In fact, according to Penrose's weak cosmic censorship conjecture \cite{Penrose:1969pc,Wald:1997wa}, event horizons are formed through gravitational collapse of matter \cite{Penrose:1964wq} in order to hide spacetime singularities in BH interiors where the physical laws break down.
 Thus, the study of perturbations and how they affect BH interiors and lead to magnificent effects, such as the creation of mass-inflation singularities in charged and rotating black holes \cite{Ori:1991zz}, is in itself rather compelling.

 Inside the BH, the tortoise coordinate becomes \beq r_*=r+2M\, \mathrm{ln}(1-r/2M),\;\;\;\; (r<2M), \eeq i.e. the sign changes inside the logarithm.
 In turn, in the interior we have $-\infty<r_*<0$, where the singularity $r=0$ is mapped to $r_*=0$ and the event horizon $r=2M$ is mapped to $r_*\to -\infty$.
 Nevertheless, the Regge-Wheeler equation utilizes derivatives of the tortoise coordinate that still satisfy Eq. \eqref{eq2} inside the BH.
 In other words, the expression for $r_*$ is different inside and outside of the BH, but the expression for $dr_*$ is the same everywhere in the domain of $r_*$.
 Thus, Eqs. \eqref{RW_equation} and \eqref{eq4} are also valid in the Schwarzschild BH interior.
 We will take advantage of this, and attempt to set up a proper spectral problem in the interior of a Schwarzschild BH, that originates directly in the interior, i.e. initial data are given inside the BH for the evolution of small perturbations.
-We will choose the correct boundary conditions in the interior and find a spectrum of OQBSs.
+Our analysis is directly based on the Regge–Wheeler equation, which describes axial gravitational perturbations in the Schwarzschild geometry.
+While inside the event horizon $r$ and $r_*$ are timelike, this does not affect the validity of the equation itself, which remains mathematically well-defined in both the exterior and interior of the BH spacetime.
+In what follows, we retain the conventional terminology of the ``tortoise coordinate'', in order to remain consistent with the literature.
+By choosing appropriate boundary conditions in the interior we find the spectrum of OQBSs.
+This approach was used in previous work to compute QNMs in the interior of other BH geometries~\cite{Miguel:2020uln,Matzner:1980}.
+However, even though the initial calculations are performed in Schwarzschild coordinates, we ultimately use the Kruskal-Szekeres coordinate system in order to interpret the physical character of these modes.